If you attend a single event in Richmond, Chinese New Year is the one

-For 15 days, Richmond is awash with exciting celebrations.
-Alongside traditional lion and dragon dance performances, pop-up flower and gift markets sell beautiful floral arrangements and red-and-gold decorations, and the city’s Chinese restaurants boast an abundance of delicious food—we’re talking 10-12 courses in one sitting!
+For 15 days, Richmond is awash with celebrations.
+Alongside traditional lion and dragon dance performances, pop-up flower and gift markets sell beautiful floral arrangements and red-and-gold decorations, and the city’s Chinese restaurants offer mind-boggling feasts—we’re talking 10-12 courses in one sitting!
 Good thing Richmond has North America’s most authentic Chinese cuisine.

 Where to Celebrate

 Dining out is customary to celebrate special occasions, and Chinese New Year (also called Lunar New Year or Spring Festival) is arguably the most important of them all.
 Large, round tables at Richmond’s Chinese restaurants typically overflow this time of year with lively and elaborate feasts.
 Local favourites include Jade Seafood Restaurant, Sea Harbour Seafood, Fisherman’s Terrace, Continental Seafood Restaurant, Empire Seafood, and Chef Tony Seafood Restaurant.
 All offer banquet-style menus for large groups.
 Make reservations.

 Richmond’s monasteries and temples also host events to celebrate, and guests are always welcome.
 Of particular interest is the International Buddhist Temple.
 Modeled after the Forbidden City in Beijing, few other places in Canada offer as magical a venue to celebrate Chinese New Year.
 For a Tibetan take on the festivities, head to the Thrangu Monastery, where prayers and meditation services are open to all.

 The biggest celebration in the city is at Aberdeen Centre.
 The mall hosts a popular flower and gift market, live performances, and a Chinese New Year’s Eve countdown event that attracts many locals and visitors alike.

 2023: January 22, Year of the Rabbit